MTA Regional Bus Operations: Late-night Request-A-Stop

 Between 10:00 p.m. and 5:00 a.m., "Request-a-Stop" service is available as dictated by NYCDOT traffic regulations.
 If requested by a passenger, the bus operator may discharge passengers at a location along the route that is not a bus stop, as long as it is considered safe.
 If the location is not "safe" (i.e. it will interfere with traffic flow), the bus operator will discharge passengers at the nearest safe location.
-Request-A-Stop is not available on Select Bus Service, Express routes, Limited-Stop routes, or overnight bus shuttles.
+Request-A-Stop is not available on Select Bus Service, Non-stop sections of express routes, Limited-Stop routes, Rush sections on rush routes, or overnight bus shuttles.
 Request-A-Stop was inaugurated on December 5, 1993, in Staten Island, and expanded to other boroughs in 1994.

 Fleet

-The fleet consists of over 5,700 buses of various types and models for fixed-route service, making MTA RBO's fleet the largest public bus fleet in the United States.
+The fleet consists of over 5,800 buses of various types and models for fixed-route service, making MTA RBO's fleet the largest public bus fleet in the United States.
 The MTA also has over 2,000 vans and cabs for ADA paratransit service, providing service in New York City, southwestern Nassau County, and the city of Yonkers.
 All vehicles (except for paratransit cabs) are fully accessible to persons with disabilities.
-Fixed-route buses are dispatched from 28 garages (20 New York City Bus and 8 MTA Bus) and one annex in New York City.
+Fixed-route buses are dispatched from 27 garages (19 New York City Bus and 8 MTA Bus).

 Several fleet improvements have been introduced over the system's history.
 The first large order of air conditioned buses began service in 1966.
 "Kneeling buses" were introduced in 1976, and wheelchair lifts began appearing in 1980.
 Also in the 1980s, stop-request cords ("bell cords") were replaced by yellow tape strips.
 However, buses ordered after 2008 feature cords rather than tape strips due to the latter's higher maintenance cost.
 Articulated buses were introduced in 1996, and have since become prominent in the Bronx and Manhattan.

-Low-floor buses, designed to speed boarding and alighting and improve riding conditions for elderly and disabled passengers, were first tested in 1997 and have made up most of the new non-express buses ordered since the early 2000s.
+Low-floor buses, designed to speed boarding and alighting and improve riding conditions for elderly and disabled passengers, were first tested in 1997 and made up most of the new non-express buses ordered since the early 2000s.
+The last non-express high-floor bus was withdrawn in 2019.
 Most post-2000 orders also feature stop-request buttons located on grab bars.
 Since 2016, buses built after 2011 have been built or retrofitted with Wi-Fi connectivity and USB charging ports.